sign: Hopewell Rocks

 a stuck small rock

-Use your imagination and see the face on this rock
+Use your imagination and see the face on the rock below.

 face on a rock

-The below photos have people in them and shows how big these formations actually are.
+The below photos have people under them and shows how big these formations actually are.

 hole in the rock